rsamhollyer/Digital-Crafts-Classes/2020-10-Immersive/10-practice-relationships/README.md

 # Agenda

 - Little Wins!
+- Katas
-- Kata
+- Intro to Sessions
 - Intro to Relationships
   - "has one" and "belongs to"
-  - "has many"
-  - "many to many"